 Given the new-found right to wed, some same-sex couples sadly are already calling it quits in light of irreconcilable differences.
-Our law firm has experience in negotiating equitable settlements in such circumstances.
+Our Oakland County same sex divorce lawyers have experience in negotiating equitable settlements in such circumstances.

 When a same-sex couple divorces, they now face the same issues as a traditional family: child custody; a parenting plan for when one household becomes two; child and spousal support concerns; and an equitable property division.
 Because the constitutional right to wed was only very recently recognized by the SCOTUS, however, same-sex couples have deployed a variety of legal “work-arounds” when structuring their family units over the past several decades.